CarolineKeddie/broken-neck/README.md

 # broken-neck
-How to fix a broken neck
+How to fix a broken neck whilst webscraping salaries from indeed.com using Beautiful Soup